 This is our newest group, formed to co-ordinate a program of social and educational activities identified in a survey of members in 2018.
 The group makes initial plans for activities which are then carried out by group members and other volunteers.
 So far, the group has co-ordinated our successful Sandgate tours, Orientation sessions for members, monthly Social outings with a family history theme, How To … sessions for using Trove and our Volunteers’ Morning Tea.
 Further events may include activities to link with seasonal or community celebrations; seminars; and sharing members’ interests.
 No special expertise is required for this group, but enthusiasm helps!

-Meetings are held at 10.00am on the second Thursday of the even months of the year (except December) but are often conducted by email.
+Meetings are held at 10.00am on the third Friday of the even months of the year (except December) but are often conducted by email.

 The Publications group plans, co-ordinates, writes, promotes and distributes all the Society’s publications.
 It is a major contributor to the financial well-being of the Society.
 There are usually a number of publication projects running at any given time so members can be involved as much or a little as they are able.
 Any Publication needs researching, transcribing, writing, formatting, proof-reading and editing but we always need suggestions for new publications.
 Everyone who is able can contribute a part of any Publication or provide support or assistance to the coordinators of a publication by helping to produce advertising posters and brochures or finding resources.
 We always need a coordinator to take on the responsibility of overseeing each publication - alone or as a group.
 Completed publications are created by the Publications Officer which is an elected position.
 Anybody who is interested in any facet of a publication is welcome to join the group.
 Please take a look at the Society’s publications catalogue or the Publications page to see the type of publications we have already created.